Industry 4.0, the Smart Factory, and Self-Service Industrial Analytics

 Using pattern recognition and machine learning, a self-service industrial analytics platform makes sense of data retrieved from a smart factory.
 This capability gives experts a more thorough understanding of plant operations allowing them to make better decisions.
 It also makes it possible for the experts to solve process performance issues themselves without the help of data scientists who build complex and time-consuming data models to address issues.
 The result – experts can make faster and more effective decisions to maximize plant operation.

 All of the data from the entire production and manufacturing process can be integrated and used to continuously measure, observe, check, and control the process.
 This software allows for increased awareness about what’s happening everywhere in the factory.
 So you see, a smart factory is only a smart factory collecting but not using data unless you give your process experts a self-service industrial analytics tool to translate that data into information they can understand and use.

 What’s the final takeaway?
 Industry 4.0 is now, and smart factories are reality.
 If your factory has not yet achieved digital transformation, it will.
-This is good because your smart factory will use thousands of sensors to capture information about the manufacturing process.
+This is good because your smart factory will use thousands upon thousands of sensors to capture information about the manufacturing process.
 By using a self-service industrial analytics platform, your process experts can interpret and use the resulting big data to their advantage.
 They can analyze and monitor processes, solve problems, and even predict future problems.
 They will increase their understanding of the manufacturing process and be in a position to improve it.